lsst-dm/dm_dev_guide/stack/conda.rst

 Using developer rubin-env environments
 --------------------------------------

-You might also want to switch to rubin-env that are still under development.
+You might also want to switch to ``rubin-env`` versions that are still under development.
-To do so, add the label conda-forge/label/rubin-env_dev as follows:
+To do so, add the label ``conda-forge/label/rubin-env_dev`` as follows:

 .. code-block:: bash

    conda search -c nodefaults  -c conda-forge rubin-env -c conda-forge/label/rubin-env_dev

-This command will print out all available ``rubin-env`` including ones that are still under development (rubin-env_dev).
+This command will print out all available ``rubin-env`` including ones that are still under development (``rubin-env_dev``).
+Again, start from a fresh shell for each bin/deploy to avoid confusion.
 To change the ``rubin-env``:

 .. code-block:: bash